Performance evaluation of concrete liners for high-temperature potash brine applications

 Core Outcomes

-The work delivered key insights to support infrastructure protection strategies in industrial applications and informed material selection practices for corrosive service environments.
+The work delivered a robust testing and characterization approach to support infrastructure protection strategies and liner assessment in corrosive brine service environments.

 Gang Li